 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
 Decommissioning Candidate follows a logical sequence for decommissioning.
 Candidate follows safe working practices at most stages of the decommissioning.
-The gas and electrical supply are safely isolated.
-Candidate removed cooker/water heater first to limit risk of damage.
+Candidate removed fragile components first to limit risk of damage to components.
 Candidate correctly identified some of the components that could not be reused and disposed of them in the correct recycling bins.
 Candidate did miss opportunities to recycle plastic clips.
-Candidate attempts to make good the working area with the use of appropriate fillers but the area is not sanded back completely resulting in a poor quality finish.
+Candidate attempts to make good the working area with the use of appropriate fillers, but the area is not sanded back completely resulting in a poor-quality finish.